The Intent

 The Intent is a 2016 British crime thriller film directed by, written by and starring Femi Oyeniran.

 Plot

-A small-time criminal called Hoodz finds success robbing stores and small businesses, finally catches the jackpot by attacking a big drug dealer for his stash of money and drugs.
-Gunz, an undercover police officer posing as a member in his squad, is failing to make regular contact to his commanding officers and is increasingly becoming extremely content with the idea of being one of the members in Hoodz' crew.
+A small-time criminal called Hoodz finds success robbing stores and small businesses, finally catching the jackpot by attacking a big drug dealer for his stash of money and drugs.
+Gunz, an undercover police officer posing as a member in his squad, is failing to make regular contact to his commanding officers and is increasingly becoming extremely content with the idea of being one of the members in Hoodz's crew.
 The police begin to view him as a suspect like all the rest.

 Cast

 Prequel

 A prequel titled The Intent 2: The Come Up was released in 2018.